 Sunflag Iron and Steel Company Limited

-Report on the Standalone Ind AS Financial Statements
+Report on the Audit of the Standalone Financial Statements

-We have audited the accompanying standalone financial statements of SunflagIron and Steel Company Limited ("the Company") which comprise the balancesheet as at 31 March 2020 the statement of profit and loss (including othercomprehensive income) cash flow statement and the statement of changes in equity for theyear then ended and notes to the standalone financial statements including a summary ofsignificant accounting policies and other explanatory information (hereinafter referred toas "the standalone financial statements").
+We have audited the accompanying standalone financial statements of SunflagIron and Steel Company Limited ("the Company") which comprise the balancesheet as at 31 March 2021 the statement of profit and loss (including othercomprehensive income) cash flow statement and the statement of changes in equity for theyear then ended and notes to the standalone financial statements including a summary ofsignificant accounting policies and other explanatory information (hereinafter referred toas "the standalone financial statements").

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standards(Ind AS') prescribedunder section 133 of the Act and the Rules issued thereunder and other accountingprinciples generally accepted in India of the state of affairs of the Company as at 31March 2020 and its profit (including other comprehensive income) its cash flows and thechanges in equity for the year ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standards('Ind AS') prescribed under section 133 of the Act read with the Companies (IndianAccounting Standards) Rules 2015 as amended thereof ("Ind AS") and otheraccounting principles generally accepted in India of the state of affairs of the Companyas at 31 March 2021 and its profit total comprehensive income its cash flows and thechanges in equity for the year ended on that date.

 Basis for Opinion

-We conducted our audit of the standalone financial statements inaccordance with the Standards on Auditing (SAs) specified under section 143(10) of theAct.
+We conducted our audit of the standalone financial statements inaccordance with the Standards on Auditing (SAs) specified under Section 143(10) of theAct.
 Our responsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the standalone financial statements section of ourreport.
-We are independent of the Company in accordance with the Code of Ethics issued bythe institute of Chartered Accountants of India together with the ethical requirementsthat are relevant to our audit of the standalone financial statements under the provisionsof the Act and the Rules thereunder and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the Code of Ethics.
-We believethat the audit evidence we have obtained is sufficient and appropriate to provide a basisfor our audit opinion on the standalone financial statements.
+We are independent of the Company in accordance with the Code of Ethics issued bythe Institute of Chartered Accountants of India together with the ethical requirementsthat are relevant to our audit of the standalone financial statements under the provisionsof the Act and the Rules made thereunder and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the Code of Ethics.
+We believethat the audit evidence obtained by us is sufficient and appropriate to provide a basisfor our audit opinion on the standalone financial statements.